These are the steps and my personal experience on how to register to BIR as a Self-employed Freelancer.

 Please note that all of these transactions were made in Cebu City.

 It is always a good practice to do your research before applying.

-In my experience, I searched online how to apply, and I read tons of blogs and personal experiences on how they did it.
+In my experience, I searched online on how to apply as a freelancer, and I read tons of blogs and personal experiences on how they did it.
 It helps to smoothen the process if you already have an idea of how the application will go.